XiaoliangJiang/Final-Project/README.md

 3) Traditional Payoff Rules + New Payoff Rule 2.
 <img src="https://github.com/rita316/Final-Project/blob/master/Files/graphs/sp-2_1000games_2000rounds_chip10.png" width="650px" />

-From simulation 3, we can conclude that rule bundle 2 and rule bundle 3 significantly improved gamblers' odds of winning.
+From simulation 3 with a bet ration of 1%, we can conclude that rule bundle 2 and rule bundle 3 significantly improved gamblers' odds of winning.
 For example, at the point of fininshing 2000 rounds in a game, with traditional rules only, a gambler are very likely losing all its balance, however, with New Payoff Rule 1, the average of balance on gamblers' hands are $400, and with New Payoff Rule 1, the average of balance on gamblers' hands are around $300 to $600 using different strategies.
 In another words, it might encourage travlers or guests to participate in Baccarat.
 More importantly, a casino is still earning money with new bundles of rules.

 #### Ratio of bets to initial balances: 50%